Propiska in the Soviet Union: Modern usage

 At the same time, many documents and rights may be obtained only at the place where a citizen has permanent registration, which causes problems, for example, with obtaining or changing passports, voting, obtaining inquiry papers, which are often needed in Russia.
 Unfortunately, officials tend to ignore laws that allow people to obtain such things and rights if they exist.

 For foreigners, registration is called "migration control" and is stamped on a migration card and/or coupon, approximately one third the size of an A4 paper, which must be returned to officials before departure.

 Migration control is much stricter than internal registration.
 For instance, to employ any Russian citizen, even with the permanent registration out of the city in question, the employer needs no special permit; only the employee must be registered.

 Employing unregistered people is an administrative offence for the employer, but penalties are rare: sometimes even Western companies in Moscow employ unregistered people (usually university graduates who have lost their dormitory registration due to graduation).
 The penalty is much stricter in the case of foreigners.
 To employ foreigners, employers must have a permit from the Federal Migration Service.

 Belarusian citizens have the same employment rights as Russian citizens in Russia.

-In Ukraine, the Constitutional Court ruled that propiska was unconstitutional in 2001 (November 14) and a new "informational" registration mechanism was planned by the government, though it never came to fruition.
-Additionally, access to social benefits such as housing, pensions, medical care, and schooling are still based on a propiska as are the location for a driving test and the associated lessons.
+In 2001, the Constitutional Court of Ukraine ruled that propiska was unconstitutional.
+In 2003, the registration of the place of residence was introduced instead.

 In Uzbekistan, even though citizens are issued a single passport, severe restrictions on movement within the country apply, particularly in the capital Tashkent.
 After the 1999 Tashkent bombings, the former Soviet era restrictions were reimposed, making it virtually impossible to acquire propiska in Tashkent.